mnot/I-D/httpbis-retry/draft.md

 The request(s) in this first packet might be _replayed_, either because the first packet is lost and retransmitted by the transport protocol in use, or because an attacker observes the packet and sends a duplicate at some point in the future.

 At first glance, it seems as if the idempotency semantics of HTTP request methods could be used to determine what requests are suitable for inclusion in the first packet of various 0RT mechanisms being discussed (as suggested by TCP Fast Open).
+For example, we could disallow POST (and other non-idempotent methods) in 0RT data.

-Upon reflection, though, the observations above lead us to believe that since any request might be retried, applications will need to have a means of detecting duplicate requests, thereby preventing side effects from replays as well as retries.
+Upon reflection, though, the observations above lead us to believe that since any request might be retried (automatically or by users), applications will need to have a means of detecting duplicate requests, thereby preventing side effects from replays as well as retries.
 Thus, any HTTP request can be included in the first packet of a 0RT, despite the risk of replay.

 Two types of attack specific to replayed HTTP requests need to be taken into account, however: